dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 The nice-to-have record includes the above plus:

-* One biopsy for already biopsied turtles (a wishlist of flipper tags to biopsy will be handed out)
+* One biopsy if instructed to do so.
-* CCL
+* CCL (min for Flatbacks, max for Hawksbills).
-* Any significant damages which impact nesting success (e.g. flipper amputation impedes digging) or are recognizable (larger deformities, e.g. healed shark bites if carapace, sat tag harness scars).
+* Any significant damages which impact nesting success (e.g. flipper amputation impedes digging) or are recognizable (larger deformities, e.g. healed shark bites or propeller strike marks in carapace, sat tag harness scars).

+If time allows, any other data supported by paper or e-form can be captured.

 Form workflow
 -------------